jenniferbuz/sci_coding/lessons/lesson0/README.md

 q
 ```

-Let's try to move our new file back to the home directory.
-The **mv** command works like the copy command, except we specify a new path for it to be moved to.
+Let's try to move our new file to our home directory.
+The `mv` (move) command.
 As we know, there are many way to specify the home directory.
 Try one of the following:

 ```bash
 mv test_file2.txt ~